klaus78/aurum-in-data/_pages/about.md

 type: pages
 layout: single
 author_profile: true
-permalink: /about.html
+permalink: /about/
 title: "About"
 ---

-This company was founded by me.
-This company helps you get more value from your data.
+This is my personal blog.
+This blog helps you get more value from your data.